phuc20215629/Social-media-website-IT4409/README.md

 - **Real-time**: Socket.IO

-- **Hosting**: Vercel
+- **Hosting**: Render

 ## **Getting Started**

 ### Prerequisites

-Ensure you have the following installed on your local machine:
+To run on localhost, ensure you have the following installed on your local machine:

 - Node.js (v14 or later)

 - npm (v6 or later)

 - MongoDB

+Or you can visit via this website: https://social-media-website-it4409.onrender.com/